Tax guide

 259,829 and above 20.5

 Where a company chooses to do business often depends on corporate taxes.
-Canada and the US tax corporations, but their rates and systems differ significantly.
+Canada and the US tax corporations, both require corporations to file tax returns federally and at the provincial or state level.

 • Ontario: 12.2% (3.2% provincial + 9% federal)